BioJulia/PopGen.jl/docs/popdata_basics/location_and_pop.md

   block={true}
   defaultValue="dict"
   values={[
-    { label: 'using a Dictionary', value: 'dict', },
+    { label: 'with a Dictionary', value: 'dict', },
-    { label: 'using a Vector of names', value: 'vec', }, { label: 'reassign by sample', value: 'samp', },
+    { label: 'with a Vector of names', value: 'vec', }, { label: 'reassign by sample', value: 'samp', },
   ]
 }>